 By Dylan Nicholson

-The Delaware Sportsmen Against Hunger program is a great representation of what the holiday season is all about.
+The Delaware Hunters Against Hunger program is a great representation of what the holiday season is all about.
 There are few things better than a successful day spent in the field for an avid hunter.
 But add the satisfaction that comes from providing for families across the state, creating opportunities for others to have a second chance, and supporting local charities, then you have an even better recipe.
-This is the reality for many Delaware hunters who participate in our Sportsmen Against Hunger program (SAH).
+This is the reality for many Delaware hunters who participate in the program.

 During the season, hunters who donate their surplus deer meat field dress, register and tag it before bringing it to one of several locations for processing.

 Hunters can drop off their extra take to walk-in coolers and participating butcher shops located in each county.
 The venison is then processed, ground and packaged by butchers as well as the offenders involved in the Sussex Community Corrections Center butchery program.
 It is then picked up by our staff for distribution to food banks.

 Countless families have benefited from the program.
 There are currently 45 organizations on the distribution list to receive donations and the venison is dispersed equally throughout the state.

 Hunters have made either meat or financial contributions that have made a huge difference.
 Hunters Against Hunger has distributed over 550,000 pounds of venison over the past 25 years to local food banks providing 2.2 million meals to those in need.

 More than 2,500 pounds of venison is processed annually at Sussex Community Corrections Center (SCC).
 This equates to over 10,000 meals provided annually from the venison processed from SCC.
 About 30 offenders participate in the program each year learning valuable skills.